• Skip to primary navigation

 How long will these keep?

-These Madeleines will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+These Madeleines will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

 What gluten free cocoa powders are gluten free?

-There are quite a few!
-Anthony's, Rodelle, Hershey's, Ghirardelli, and Nativas.
+There are quite a few gluten-free cocoa brands, including Anthony’s, Hershey’s, Ghirardelli, and Nativas.

 Fun ideas to decorate madeleines:

 These cookies are fun to decorate.
-I used an icing glaze and top with crushed peppermint candy or candy canes.
-(And if you let your kids crush the candy canes, put the candy in a ziplock bag and then have them crush away!)
+I used an icing glaze and topped them with crushed peppermint candy or candy canes.
+(If you let your kids crush the candy canes, put the candy in a ziplock bag and then have them crush away!)

 • Dip half of the chocolate Madeleines in white chocolate